DaveKaretnyk/cython_testing/README.rst

 my_utils
 --------
 Directory to deploy transpiled code to for testing.
-Not under source control
+Contents not under source control (apart from __int__.py).

 to_transpile
 ------------